 “You make a mark.”

-“We’re about home, we’ve made one and if this is all we ever do it’ll do” I remember thinking at the end of that day.
+“We’re about the human right to a home, we’ve made one and if this is all we ever do it’ll do” I remember thinking at the end of that day.

-With all the publicity we thought we’d soon find our next home to re-create.
-But as spring this year turned into summer we didn’t.
-For a long time we thought we’d found another 18 homes, in Anfield this time.
-But an investor pulled out, their decision not our’s, and they haven’t happened.
-Or not yet anyway.
+With all the publicity we thought we’d soon find our next empty home to re-create.
+But as spring that year turned into summer we didn’t.
+For a long time we thought we’d found another 20 or more homes, in Anfield this time.
+But an investor pulled out, their decision not our’s, and so those homes – and the people who’d not get to live in them – were left to the greed and the random chance of the property market.

-So our summer going into autumn was a time of searching, sorting, working, waiting, frustration and even illness, for me.
+So our summer going into autumn 2017 was, as it turned out, a time of searching, sorting, working, waiting, frustration and even illness, for me.
 Brought low, to my own surprise, by the stress of it all.
 I’ve written about this and the depression that followed already on here.
 So I won’t repeat it.

 While I was ill, Jayne not only carried on with running Coming Home but also set up and ran her own gallery show.
-Though we’d both been thinking about doing this all year and had sorted out the loan of a wonderful empty factory space from its more than gracious owner, when the time got close and I was ill, well, it was difficult.
-Maybe I didn’t have the nerve to go through with it or my judgement was telling me ‘no, not with just the one house done, it’s not enough and not right?’
+Though we’d both been thinking about doing this all year and had sorted out the loan of a wonderful empty factory space from Jason Abbott, its more than gracious owner, when the time got close and I was ill, well, it was difficult.
+Maybe I didn’t have the nerve to go through with it or maybe my judgement was sound in telling me ‘no, not with just the one house done, it’s not enough, not right?’
 Either way it divided us.

 Jayne insisted it was right and loved the doing and the purpose of it.
 As you can read in her own account of ‘The Dead Pigeon Gallery and beyond’ where she tells the story of how she and her assembled group of artists responded to the plasterers and everyone else from Penny Lane Builders who’d literally made their mark and got the home created.
 Beautifully done all.

-Now it’s late November and, many conversations later, it’s time to get going with what comes next for Coming Home.
-Not with Jayne sadly, who’s decided her time as one of Coming Home is now done.
+By late November that year it felt like time to get going with what might come next for Coming Home.
+Not with Jayne sadly, who’d decided her time as one of Coming Home was over.

-But knowing what did and didn’t work from this story so far and holding the aims and principles Coming Home will always stand for, discussions happened on Friday last week, in our first Coming Home house, to begin making up the story of what comes next.
+But knowing what did and didn’t work from this story so far and holding the aims and principles Coming Home will always stand for, discussions happened in our first Coming Home house, to begin making up the story of what could come next.
 Remaking the structure, remodelling the work and reimagining the dream.
 But still Coming Home.
 Still about helping people create better lives, in secure homes they can properly afford.

 Having written what’s here I pick up Colm Toíbín’s ‘South’ again to find him writing of ‘the jaggedness and intensity over time’ of the book’s gradual creation.
-‘Jaggedness and intensity’ over these last two years now is how it feels with Coming Home too.
+‘Jaggedness and intensity’ over those two years was how it felt with Coming Home too.
 Not a smooth bland story with all the awkward edges hacked off or hidden.
 But real life.
-Jagged, intense, human and joyful.
-Like it matters.
+Jagged, intense, human.
+Like it mattered.